al3xandr3/al3xandr3.github.io/_posts/2013-12-01-music-production.md

 ## Dynamics

 Effects that act on volume, very important.

-Should always mix / play at same volume level always, volume influences our natural ears eq.
+Maybe a bit abused nowadays in dance music.

 Types of Dynamic Effects:

+- Compressor - reduces the level of the loud peaks (the transients).
+Removes dynamic range.
+1st bring down the transients.
+2nd raise the gain up.
+At the end means increased volume of quiet moments

+- Limiter - Original to cut the sound above a specific threshold.
+Works like a compressor, but automatically increases gain.
+Is essentially a compressor with a high ratio 10:1 or more.
+Loudness maximizers are limiters.

+- Gate - is a compressor at a very high ratio with a very fast attack.
+Its used to cut noise bellow the threshold.

+Parameters:
+- Threshold - reduce the level when volume goes above threshold.
+- Knee - blunts the threshold hit points, soften the transition
+- Ratio - input to output compression ratio: 2:1, means output is half the input.
+Defines how much the volume comes down when it hits the threshold.
+- Attack and Release: Control how fast does the compressor/limiter kicks in.

-- Compressor - rides the wave, lowers the highs, augments the quiets.
-Made an analyzer that by taking averages of, x samples creates a simplified wave shape called envelope that is used to update the volume knob.
+Compressor application - rides the wave, lowers the highs, augments the quiets.
+Imagine following the voice track (actually very common), when gets lower then raise it up, when very loud then lower volume a bit. a Compressor does this automatically its an analyzer that by taking averages of x samples creates a simplified wave shape called envelope that is used to update the volume knob.
 The envelope curve goes up the volume goes down in case of a compressor.
-- Limiter - is a compressor with a high ratio 10:1 or more
-- Gates - noise gate, is a typical usage, cuts the signal, when below a certain threshold
-- Expander -

 Transients are the peaks in sound wave.

-Random Idea:
-Most of the effects we see nowadays in computer are a replication of existing hardware effects, but actually the computer could potentially be used for much more sophisticated effects, with sophisticated on-line calculations like moving averages, exponential smoothing, etc...
+Should always mix / play at same volume level always, volume influences our natural ears eq.

 ## Space (depth) in a stereo mix